 Let us try to solve a system of equation using above result where matrix is invertible and square.
 Suppose the system of equations have following equation.

-be a square and invertible augmented matrix of order 2 x 2 derived from the system of equations above.
-Therefore,
+Let be a square and invertible augmented matrix of order 2 x 2 derived from the system of equations above.
+Therefore, is as follows.

 Swap the positive entries.